aws-samples/aws-serverless-cicd-workshop/CONTRIBUTING.md

 * Any modifications you've made relevant to the bug
 * Anything unusual about your environment or deployment

+## Running this website locally
+If you are interested in contributing with content, you can run the workshop website in your local computer using the [Hugo CLI](https://gohugo.io/getting-started/installing/).

+1. Clone this repository.
+2. Switch to the _dev_ branch. (`git checkout dev`).
+3. Run `hugo serve` from within the _workshop_ folder.

 ## Contributing via Pull Requests
 Contributions via pull requests are much appreciated.
 Before sending us a pull request, please ensure that:

-1. You are working against the latest source on the *master* branch.
+1. You are working against the latest source on the `dev` branch.
 2. You check existing open, and recently merged, pull requests to make sure someone else hasn't addressed the problem already.
 3. You open an issue to discuss any significant work - we would hate for your time to be wasted.